 Lie to them and tell them that you want to have a future career in fashion.
 Or tell them that truthfully if you do.
 My dad used to rag on me all the time.
 I prefer heels.
-He would ask me why I needed to wear them to class…well now that I’m a retail merchandising major he leaves me alone.posted over 2 years ago
+He would ask me why I needed to wear them to class…well now that I’m a retail merchandising major he leaves me alone.posted about 5 years ago

-hah if only it was that simple. telling them i take fashion seriously enough to have a career in it will only upset them, because they dont think its something “educative” enough to have a future in.posted over 2 years ago
+hah if only it was that simple. telling them i take fashion seriously enough to have a career in it will only upset them, because they dont think its something “educative” enough to have a future in.posted about 5 years ago

 Eh, I tell ppl if that’s how they feel about retail they’re welcome to go live Amish lifestyles but even some Amish take part in retail.
 My dad didn’t really think of Lowe’s or Walmart or Cabela’s or any of those other type stores as retail.
 He thought my degree was preparing me to move to NY and design.
-Wrong daddio.posted over 2 years ago
+Wrong daddio.posted about 5 years ago

-i know how you feel… I simply ignore that because if I’d pay attention to negative reactions I would slap them :P My father and mother are so cool with my style, but my cousins, aunts and uncles are so… bhaaaaaah! :Sposted over 2 years ago
+i know how you feel… I simply ignore that because if I’d pay attention to negative reactions I would slap them :P My father and mother are so cool with my style, but my cousins, aunts and uncles are so… bhaaaaaah! :Sposted about 5 years ago

 Hah thanks for thee advice guys.
-Its just thats its difficult when the negative critism is comming from your parents because as a teen thats the people who basically control your fund and if they arent happy with my purchases well they can easily control it.posted over 2 years ago
+Its just thats its difficult when the negative critism is comming from your parents because as a teen thats the people who basically control your fund and if they arent happy with my purchases well they can easily control it.posted about 5 years ago

 I mean, if they’re paying for your clothes, there’s not all that much you can do other than save up and buy what you want, then wear it regardless… I’m very lucky to have a mom who supports me and a dad that doesn’t really judge one way or the other.